-It's easy to focus on your product's features, but what you really want to do is hone in on the problem your business solves.
-Appeal to viewers’ emotions and explain how your solution can help make their lives easier, better, more fulfilling—whatever the case may be—and you’re on your way to seeing success with video.
+It’s easy to focus on your product’s features, but what you really want to do is hone in on the problem your business solves.
+Appeal to viewers’ emotions and explain how your solution can help make their lives easier, better, more fulfilling — whatever the case may be — and you’re on your way to seeing success with video.

-Now that you’ve hopefully seen the value of product explainer videos, let's dive into a few different types of videos your small business can start investing in.
-Depending on what resources are currently available to you, not to mention how much time you want to put in to the final product, there are a number of avenues you can take.
+Now that you’ve hopefully seen the value of product explainer videos, let’s dive into a few different types of videos your small business can start investing in.
+Depending on what resources are currently available to you, not to mention how much time you want to put into the final product, there are a number of avenues you can take.

-If you plan on shooting the video yourself (whether you have an in-house video producer or not), consider the following tips for making your video as effective as it can be:
+Live-action video If you plan on shooting the video yourself (whether you have an in-house video producer or not), consider the following tips for making your video as effective as it can be:

 - Start with a great script.
 As odd as it might seem, the written word is the foundation for any great explainer video.

-- Keep it short and sweet—60 seconds or less is perfect.
+- Keep it short and sweet — 60 seconds or less is perfect.

 - Use simple, conversational language.
 No business jargon allowed!

-- Incorporate some shots of what you’re actually selling in your video—show and tell.
+- Incorporate some shots of what you’re actually selling in your video — show and tell.

 If you want to simplify the screencast process as much as possible, we just happen to offer a nifty screen recording tool that lets you make high-quality product explainer videos in a snap.
 Try Soapbox for free today!

 Some businesses tend to shy away from collecting testimonials, and who can blame them?
 The task can feel scary and intimidating, and ROI is difficult to predict at the outset.
-But what's so great about testimonial videos is that you only need one or two solid ones in your catalogue to see the difference they can make.
+But what’s so great about testimonial videos is that you only need one or two solid ones in your catalog to see the difference they can make.